Javacord/Website/docs/wiki/basic-tutorials/gateway-intents.md

 This intent is required to keep all users in Javacord's cache.
 Without this intent, methods like `Server#getMembers()` or `DiscordApi#getCachedUsers()` will return empty collections.
 However, you will still be able to access users from objects like messages, e.g. `Message#getUserAuthor()` will still work.

+### `MESSAGE_CONTENT`

+This intent is a bit different to the other as it does not act as a toggle to receive any events.
+It's sole purpose is to receive the message content, attachments, components, and embeds.
+Otherwise, these fields will be empty when you receive a `Message` object.

 ## :gear: Setting Intents